 Such is the wealth of batting talent in the Indian Premier League, the world's most popular T20 competition has been host to many extraordinary individual knocks.

-From Chris Gayle to Brendan McCullum, find out which players have recorded the highest individual score in IPL history.
+From Chris Gayle to Brendon McCullum, find out which players have recorded the highest individual score in IPL history.

 Chris Gayle stuck an eye-watering 175 not out against Pune Warriors in Bengaluru in April 2013 and that remains the highest individual IPL score to date.